The eastern extension of the O-Train has reached another milestone.

 A further update is expected at Wednesday’s transit committee meeting.

-Charter also said the city is working with the consortium to deal with a mechanical issue that has forced the rail line to operate single-car service on Line 1.
+Charter said the city is still working with the consortium to deal with a mechanical issue that has forced them to operate single-car service on Line 1.

 He said OC Transpo and the Rideau Transit Group are “working to complete new containment and monitoring measures” for the cartridge bearing assemblies — which connect the axels to the wheels — that would “allow the full fleet to be safely returned to operations.”